-To define customer experience, it is the sum of all interactions a customer and a company share throughout their working relationship and so not only are there lots of opportunities to wow the customer, there are just as many to disappoint them.
+To define customer experience, it is the sum of all interactions a customer and a company share throughout their working relationship.
+There lots of opportunities to wow the customer, and there are just as many to disappoint them.

-Customers have become more demanding as the decades have progressed.
-Even in 2020, where the world changed and therefore more and more transactions were completed online, customers want and need support and it gets to a stage with some businesses that without technology, they will not be able to support their customer base, which means unhappy customer experiences and therefore customers taking their business to a competitor.
+Customers have become more demanding.
+Even after 2020, where the world changed and more transactions were completed online, customers continue to want and need support.
+Without technology, some businesses will not be able to support their customer base, which means unhappy customer experiences and therefore customers taking their business to a competitor.

 - How available are you?
-Customers are global and so 9-5 has been extended out to mean 24 hours.
+Customers are global; 9-5 has been extended out to mean 24 hours.
 If you are not available between 5pm and 9am the next day, your business will be lost.
 Decision trees/chatbots will be your best friends.

 - How self-reliant is your website?
 Customers who can navigate your website, find what they are looking for with minimal intuition and zero help creates a great customer experience.
 It also helps loyalty and builds credibility.